What is deafblindness?

 - make much eye contact with you or other people

-- react to loud noises, voices or sounds, or they might take extra time to react when you speak to them
+- react to loud noises, voices or sounds, or they might take extra time to react

 - make sounds